 By late teens and adulthood, the ribs are nearly horizontal and the sagittal diameter of the chest is greater than average.
 As a result, respiratory expansion becomes considerably impaired.
-Moreover, frequent upper respiratory tract infections, including otitis media, may occur due to the malformation of the rib cage.
-The trachea is narrow and may collapse during head flexion.
-Lung function tests and sleep studies are frequently used to diagnose breathing problems in skeletal dysplasias.
-Regular review by a pulmonologist is recommended.
-Prolonged breathing difficulties may warrant a tracheostomy and long-term ventilatory support.
+Moreover, frequent upper and lower respiratory tract infections may occur due to the malformation of the rib cage.

-Corneal opacity is typical once patients reach age 5; glaucoma of the eyes and pigmentary retinal degeneration may occur in older patients.
+Corneal clouding is typical once patients reach age 5.
+Glaucoma of the eyes and pigmentary retinal degeneration may occur in older patients.
 Ophthalmologic examination is needed at frequent intervals.

 Cutaneous abnormalities may also be present, including loose, thickened, tough and inelastic skin, particularly of the extremities.
 Generalized telangiectasia of the face and limbs has also been reported.